mrled/hugo-theme-cistercian/readme.md

 A small utility theme for displaying Cistercian numerals in Hugo.

-Here's a screenshot of the rendered example (blue background is optional):
+Here's a screenshot of how it is used in your site content:

 ![screenshot](rendered-example.png)